 Malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects a certain type of mosquito which feeds on humans.
 People who get malaria are typically very sick with high fevers, shaking chills, and flu-like illness.

-- About 2,000 cases of malaria are diagnosed in the United States each year.
+About 2,000 cases of malaria are diagnosed in the United States each year.

-- The vast majority of cases in the United States are in travelers and immigrants returning from countries where malaria transmission occurs, many from sub-Saharan Africa and South Asia.
+The vast majority of cases in the United States are in travelers and immigrants returning from countries where malaria transmission occurs, many from sub-Saharan Africa and South Asia.

-- No antimalarial drug is 100% protective and must be combined with the use of personal protective measures, (i.e., insect repellent, long sleeves, long pants, sleeping in a mosquito-free setting or using an insecticide-treated bednet).
+The most used preventive drug used for preventing Malaria is called Antimalarial pills.
+They are unlike a vaccination and must be taken on a regular basis.
+No antimalarial drug is 100% protective and must be combined with the use of personal protective measures, (i.e., insect repellent, long sleeves, long pants, sleeping in a mosquito-free setting or using an insecticide-treated bed-net).